AleAyotte/FastCapsNet/README.md

 ```

 ## Major optimization
-- ``` In the primary capsule we replace the list of convolution by a single convulation with num_capsules times more out_channels and we reshape it ```
+1) In the primary capsule we replace the list of convolution by a single convulation with num_capsules times more out_channels and we reshape it.
-- ``` In the high capsules we replace tranpose the num_capsules dimension with the vector dimension of the prior vector ```
+2) In the high capsules we replace tranpose the num_capsules dimension with the vector dimension of the prior vector.
-- ``` In the high capsules we directly used the softmax function of pytorch ```
+3) In the high capsules we directly used the softmax function of pytorch.